yahoo/fili/docs/troubleshooting.md

 Your dimensions have never been updated, and don't have a `lastUpdated` field set.
 This can happen if you forgot to set up your dimension loader.
 You can get more details about the problem at the `/healthcheck` endpoint.
-If the dimensions are not being loaded, then see the [Dimension Loading](#dimension-loading) for more details on how to set up the dimension loader (or [configure all of your dimensions to be non-loaded](#non-loaded-dimensions)).
+If the dimensions are not being loaded, then see the [Dimension Loading][dimension-loading] for more details on how to set up the dimension loader (or [configure all of your dimensions to be non-loaded][non-loaded-dimensions]).

 Debugging Queries